Rabbid76/graphics-snippets/documentation/tangent_space.md

 If the **normalized normal vector** `n`, the tangent `t` and the binormal` b` are known, the tangent space can be calculated.

-Of course the an orthonormalized tangent space matrix can be calcualted by using the cross product, but this would only work for right-hand systems.
+Of course the an orthonormalized tangent space matrix can be calculated by using the cross product, but this would only work for right-hand systems.
 If a matrix was mirrored (left-hand system) it will turn to a right hand system:

     t        = cross( cross( n, t ), t ); // orthonormalization of the tangent vector